rockettheme/docs/Docs/joomla/platform/install_joomla_3x.md

 ----------------------------
 ![][installation_joomla3x_2]

 :   1. **Select Language** What language do you wish to use?
-[15%, 6%]
+[15%, 6%, ne]
     2. **Site Name and Description** What name would you like your site to have?
 What description would you like to give search engines for your site?
-[29%, 9%]
+[29%, 9%, ne]
     3. **Administrator Information** This is where you set up the administrator email, username, and password.
-[29%, 51%]
+[29%, 51%, ne]
     4. **Site Offline** Do you want to site to be live immediately after installation?
-[79%, 9%]
+[79%, 9%, ne]

 The first page in the Joomla!
 3.x Web Installer is to select your preffered language.
 This can be done using the **Select Language** drop-down menu (point 1) on the **Configuration** tab within the installer.